PernillaQ/Arboreal-Fend17-Nackademin-PQ/README.md

 So Here´s my first attempt at the Arboreal -Assignment.
 Validated by W3C Validators HTML and CSS without any varnings or errors.
 On bottom of the site you can find the W3C Validated "stamp".
+  Arboreal - Part 2.

+  Feedback from fellow student:
+  * HTML and CSS looks nice and well structured.

+  Improvement ideas:
+  NAVIGATION
+  * Left side menu with shorter distans in between adding logo to the right side of Navigation.
+  - I did´nt follw this advice, thou I think it was a good one.
+But I did attach the logo to the navigation bar, but on the left side.

+ HEADER
+  * What is the main focus?
+The picture or the companyname?
+  - I to realized that the image was taking up to much of the attantion, so I workd on it in Photoshop by adding filters and layers of the background color to blend the image to the background.
+  - I also added some text-shadow to the header.

+  TEXT-ALIGN
+  * Suggestion left-aligned text as it is easier to read.
+  - I did not implement that because I my self like centered text.

+  TABLE
+  * unnecessary hoover on the table-data.
+  - True.
+It was´nt that pretty, but fun to play with.
+So yes, I took it away.

+  BODY
+  * To similar colors, make a confusing impression.
+  - Well I remade all the colors, by working with collecting colors in photoshop from the main picture.
+    Using gradiants to blend them in.

+   The new assignments for the second part of the assignment are:

 Pernilla Qvist -Frontend Development -Nackademin 2017.